 Navigation

+The new INCA application is composed of several interfaces called states or views.
+Those states are represented on the Figure 3.5 as rectangles.
 Each rectangle represents a state / logic block.
 A state can contain multiple sub-states / sub-views that are accessible from the state/sub-state they’re linked to.

 From the interventions state, a nurse can access: